wgsl-analyzer/wgsl-analyzer/README.md

 2. open Neovim / Vim and type `:CocConfig` to configure coc.nvim.

-3. under `.languageserver: { ... }` create a new field named "wgsl".
+3. under `.languageserver: { ... }` create a new field named `"wgsl"`.
 The field should look like this:

     ```jsonc
     //  {
     //    "languageserver": {
             "wgsl": {
-              "command": "wgsl_analyzer", // alternatively you can specify the absolute path to your binary.
+              "command": "wgsl-analyzer", // alternatively you can specify the absolute path to your binary.
               "filetypes": ["wgsl"],
             },
     //      ...
     //  }
     ```

-4. In order for your editor to recognize wgsl files as such, you need to put this into your `vim.rc`
+4. In order for your editor to recognize WGSL files as such, you need to put this into your `vim.rc`

     ```vim
     " Recognize wgsl